 - Victim Support (including domestic violence and sexual exploitation)

-MACY does this through direct advocacy, conducting investigations, through research, special reports, issuing formal recommendations and monitoring compliance with recommended changes.
+MACY does this through direct advocacy, investigations, research, special reports, formal recommendations and compliance monitoring with recommended changes.

 We amplify the voices and champion the rights of children, youth, and young adults.